bnb-chain/bnb-chain.github.io/docs/bnb-greenfield/for-developers/data-archive/blob-hub.md

 keywords: [ BNB Greenfield, NodeReal, Data Archive Layer, Blob hub ]
 ---

-# Blob Hub: BNB Greenfield as Data Archive Layer
+# Blob Hub: BNB Greenfield as Data Archive Layer for EVM L1 Chains

 The Greenfield community has recently launched "BlobHub," a data archive layer designed for all layer 2 blockchains and Dapps which leverages EIP4844 blobs as data availability layer.
 All historical blobs can be persisted into Greenfield,